ebenarous/ebenarous.github.io/_pages/about.md

 I am broadly interested in data-centric methods for generative modelling and representation learning, particularly through the lens of visual intelligence.
 My research is aimed at exploring the following axes:
 1. How can intelligence emerge from data with little to no label?
-2. How can we leverage high-quality synthetic data in data-scarce environments?
+2. How can we leverage high-quality synthetic data in data-scarce domains?
 3. How should an intelligent agent represent its environment across different modalities?

 <br/><br/>